gautamdev17/energy-monitor-ML/README.md

 ---
 ## ML Integration
 1. Model Training
 	A linear regression model is trained using historical monthly data: total energy consumed (kWh), median temperature (°C), and humidity (%) for each month.
-	2. Feature Engineering
+2.Feature Engineering
 	The input features are:
 	Month (1–12), Median Temperature, and Median Humidity.
 	The output is the predicted power consumption in kWh.
-	3. Model Deployment
+3.Model Deployment
 	The trained model is saved using joblib and loaded into the Tkinter UI app for real-time predictions.
 No cloud/edge inference needed—pure local ML!
-	4. Smart Prediction UI
+4.Smart Prediction UI
 	The user selects a month; temperature and humidity are fetched from the ESP32.
 The app then predicts electricity usage and estimated bill instantly.

 ---